Lysine is one of the most important amino acids, and also more difficult to get once you’re on a vegan diet.

 |Chia seeds||3 tbsp||146||0.291|

-Seeds are another good source (pumpkin, sesame, hemp), but not quite as good.
+Oats and seeds (pumpkin, sesame, hemp) are also good sources, but not quite as good.

 The Top Vegan Lysine Sources Per 100 Calories